-95. In connection with sub-item (d) of item 22 of the draft agenda (Eradicating rural poverty to implement the 2030 Agenda for Sustainable Development), the General Committee decided to recommend its inclusion under heading A (Promotion of sustained economic growth and sustainable development in accordance with the relevant resolutions of the General Assembly and recent United Nations conferences).
+94. In connection with sub-item (b) of item 26 of the draft agenda (Natural plant fibres and sustainable development), the General Committee decided to recommend its inclusion under heading A (Promotion of sustained economic growth and sustainable development in accordance with the relevant resolutions of the General Assembly and recent United Nations conferences).

-96. In connection with item 38 of the draft agenda (Question of the Comorian island of Mayotte), the General Committee decided to recommend its inclusion under heading B (Maintenance of international peace and security), on the understanding that there would be no consideration of this item by the General Assembly.
+95. In connection with item 41 of the draft agenda (Question of the Comorian island of Mayotte), the General Committee decided to recommend its inclusion under heading B (Maintenance of international peace and security), on the understanding that there would be no consideration of this item by the General Assembly.

-97. In connection with item 60 of the draft agenda (Question of the Malagasy islands of Glorieuses, Juan de Nova, Europa and Bassas da India), the General Committee decided to recommend that consideration of this item be deferred to the seventy-fifth session of the General Assembly and that the item be included in the provisional agenda of that session.
+96. In connection with item 64 of the draft agenda (Question of the Malagasy islands of Glorieuses, Juan de Nova, Europa and Bassas da India), the General Committee decided to recommend that consideration of this item be deferred to the seventy-seventh session of the General Assembly and that the item be included in the provisional agenda of that session.
 The item therefore no longer appeared under heading B (Maintenance of international peace and security).

-98. In connection with item 64 of the draft agenda (The situation in the temporarily occupied territories of Ukraine), the General Committee decided to recommend its inclusion under heading B (Maintenance of international peace and security).
+97. In connection with item 68 of the draft agenda (The situation in the temporarily occupied territories of Ukraine), the General Committee, by a recorded vote of 9 to 3, with 9 abstentions, decided to recommend its inclusion under heading B (Maintenance of international peace and security).
+The voting was as follows:10